-- All California schools, public and private, must adhere to the CDPH requirement of masks for all persons indoors on school campuses.
-Masks are not required outdoors.
+- All district programs must adhere to district policy and the Santa Clara Public Health Department requirement of masks for all persons on school campuses.

 - A face covering should be removed for meals, snacks, outdoor recreation, or when it needs to be replaced.
 When a face covering is temporarily removed, it should be placed in a clean paper bag (marked with the student’s name and date) until it needs to be put on again.

 - Face coverings shall NOT be required for

 - Anyone who has trouble breathing or is unconscious, incapacitated, or otherwise unable to remove the covering without assistance